Understanding Permitted Development

 The idea of regulating urban development isn’t new.
 In fact, permitted development was first introduced in the Town and Country Planning Act 1948.
 At that time, the government wanted clearer, more consistent rules and reduced the number of planning authorities from 1,400 to 145.

 This Act became the foundation for modern planning laws, introducing both listed building protection and the principle of permitted development.
 Today, while the system has been updated over the years, the same basic framework still exists.
 The UK now has 333 local planning authorities (6 in Oxfordshire), each setting its own policies.
-Councils also have the power to remove permitted development rights in sensitive heritage areas, but outside of these restrictions, property owners can make use of their rights.
+Councils also have the power to remove permitted development rights in sensitive heritage areas, but outside of these restrictions, property owners can usually make use of their rights.

 Permitted Development Projects